-From the 1 July 2014 to the 31 of December 2015 families with children in the age 10 to 15 years who had had social assistance for more the 6 months could receive up to 3000 SEK to pay
+From the 1 July 2014 to the 31 of December 2015 families with children in the age 10 to 15 years who have had social assistance for more the 6 months can receive up to 3000 SEK to pay for sport and other activities which the children take part in.
+In order to receive the additional benefit, the family needs to prove the payment of the leisure activity.